Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 • Only for low handicappers with skill

-The Mizuno Pro 225 golf irons are a work of art.
+The Mizuno Pro 225 golf iron is a work of art.
 With their satin finish, these blades provide a dynamic appearance in the golf bag for the highly skilled golfer.

 On the course, the 225s are lethal weapons, offering premium workability with precise, exacting distance.
 The irons are also incredibly accurate, even when trying to reach the green from long distances on par 5s.